Looking for the best way to organize your spice cabinet? Find out how to organize spices efficiently and beautifully!

 Supplies to organize your spice cabinet:

-Note: you will want to make sure your spice jars make the most use of your space.
+Note: you will want to make sure your spice jars make the most use of your cabinet space.
 If your shelf is 5″ deep, then try to find a combo of bottles that adds up to as close to 5″ as possible so you aren’t wasting space.
-My shelves are just ~4.5″ deep, so the combo of these small bottles (which are ~1.8″ square) and these large bottles (~2.5″ square) were just perfect.
+My spice racks are just ~4.5″ deep, so the combo of these small bottles (which are ~1.8″ square) and these large bottles (~2.5″ square) were just perfect.

 How to organize spices: